NREL/OpenStudio-resources/README.md

 * All tests: Total Site Energy differences
 * For a specific test, look at End Use by Fuel differences to gauge where differences may be coming from.

+## Contributing

+You are encouraged to create pull requests.
+An overall pull request template is provided for you to use, but it requires deleting unused section.
+You can open a specific PR template directly by appending `?template=xxx` argument with the value `newtest.md`, `testfix.md` or `newtestforexisting.md`